stackforge/libra/doc/worker/messages.rst

 * The type is determined by the **hpcs_action** field of the JSON message, which is required to be present.
+* The JSON field names is case-sensitive.
-* The casing of the JSON field names or values does not matter.
+* The JSON field values is case-insensitive.
 * Extraneous fields are ignored.
 * Every response will return the original message with some additional fields.
 * Every response will include a **hpcs_response** field with a value of either